So here we are, halfway into our fourth year of this around-the-world adventure and we find ourselves back in the US. But this journey isn’t over yet!

 Next on our Bolivian itinerary was the humble mining town of Oruro.
 We stopped here mainly to use it as a transport connection to catch a Southbound train.
 But our day here turned out to be a pleasant surprise in experiencing a local Bolivian town.

-Our final destination in Bolivia was Uyuni, to check out the famed salt flats.
+Our final destination in Bolivia was Uyuni, to embark on one of the Salar de Uyuni Bolivia salt flat tours.
 Wow, wow, wow!
 This 3-day off-road trip far surpassed any expectations we had and was so much more than just the salt flats themselves.
-That’s next on my list of things-to-blog about.
-So expect a detailed article, video, and loads of pictures of all the incredible landscapes we found there.
-But to sum it up in one word: amazing.
+To sum it up in one word: amazing.

 Returning to Argentina